Autumn1998/GisSPA/README.md

 ##### ATTENTION PLEASE
 The  big file Data_TEST in github is stored by LFS,  so the "git lfs" is necessary to be installed before CLONE THIS PROJECT!!!!!!!!!!!!!!!!

+Time for compling: short
+No need to install
+In Data_TEST, process one image(720*720) with A100 need  40 seconds.
+Template is 182*182*2295

 #### Introduction
 GPU parallel for isspa, pick particle with CC.